Flat roof: Maintenance and assessment

-A flat roof lasts longer if it is properly maintained.
 Some assessors use 10 years as an average life cycle, although this is dependent on the type of flat roof system in place.
 Some old tar and gravel roofers acknowledge that unless a roof has been neglected for too long and there are many problems in many areas, a BUR (a built up roof of tar, paper and gravel) will last 20–30 years.
-Despite these assessors, the actual averages when studied come closer to 12-27, depending on the roof type, with some roofs lasting as long as 120 years.
+Despite these assessors, the actual averages when studied come closer to 12–27, depending on the roof type, with some roofs lasting as long as 120 years.
 There are BUR systems in place dating to the early 1900s.

 Modern cold applied liquid membranes have been durability rated by the British Board of Agrément (BBA) for 30 years.
 BBA approval is a benchmark in determining the suitability of a particular fiberglass roofing system.
 If standard fiberglass polyester resin is used such as the same resin used in boat repairs, then there will be problems with the roof being too inflexible and not able to accommodate expansion and contraction of the building.
 A fit-for-purpose flexible/elastomeric resin system used as a waterproofing membrane will last for many years with just occasional inspection needed.
 The fact that such membranes do not require stone chippings to deflect heat means there is lower risk of stones blocking drains.
 Liquid applied membranes are also naturally resistant to moss and lichen.

 General flat roof maintenance includes getting rid of ponding water, typically within 48 hours.
 This is accomplished by adding roof drains or scuppers for a pond at an edge or automatic siphons for ponds in the center of roofs.
 An automatic siphon can be created with an inverted ring-shaped sprinkler, a garden hose, a wet/dry vacuum, a check valve installed in the vacuum, and a digital timer.
 The timer runs two or three times a day for a minute or two to start water in the hose.
 The timer then turns off the vacuum, but the weight of water in the hose continues the siphon and soon opens the check valve in the vacuum.
 The best time to address the issue of ponding water is during the design phase of a new roofing project when sufficient falls can be designed-in to take standing water away.
 The quicker the water is got off the roof, the less chance there is for a roof leak to occur.